offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This algorithm seems useless but it's setting the foundations for much more efficient testing in later sections.
 ```

-The deserialization algorithm discussed earlier generates a first column with certain distinct properties: For each symbol, it guarantees that all of that symbol's instances in `first` ...
+The deserialization algorithm discussed earlier generates `first` with certain distinct properties: For each symbol, it guarantees that all of that symbol's instances in `first` ...

 * appear one after the other (contiguous),
 * start with symbol instance count of 1,